Battle of the Kerch Peninsula: Feodosia landing, 29 December – 2 January

 The Soviet landings prevented the fall of Sevastopol and seized the initiative.
 They did not succeed in their main objective of relieving Sevastopol.
 Casualties were high.
 The Soviet forces involved in the Kerch-Feodosia landing operation from 26 December 1941 through 2 January 1942 lost 41,935 men, including 32,453 killed or captured and 9,482 wounded or sick.

+During the offensive, Soviet photojournalist Dmitri Baltermants took a photograph of the aftermath of a mass execution near Kerch where seven thousand people, including Jewish Holocaust victims, had been shot in anti-tank trenches.